-This Pico de Gallo recipe for authentic Mexican salsa is a blend of fresh chopped tomatoes, onions, garlic, chili peppers, cilantro, salt, and lime juice.
+This Pico de Gallo recipe for authentic Mexican salsa is a blend of fresh chopped tomatoes, onions, garlic, jalapeno peppers, cilantro, salt, and lime juice.
 It is a refreshing topping for fish, tacos and burritos, or you can scoop it up with fresh veggies or chips.

 What's the Difference Between Pico de Gallo and Salsa?